 • AUB Student Support: provide on-campus wellbeing and counselling support with staff who have received training in sexual assault

-• STARS Sexual Trauma And Recovery Service: offers specialist emotional and practical support to survivors who have suffered sexual violence of any kind at any time, including ongoing counselling
+• STARS Sexual Trauma And Recovery Service: offers specialist emotional and practical support to survivors who has been affected by sexual trauma of any kind at any time, including ongoing counselling

 • The Shores: Dorset Sexual Assault Referral Centre (SARC) will collect evidence and can provide an ISVA to support through any criminal investigation and prosecution